 Those rapid-fire sales with a customer establish trust and keep them interested in your brand.
 This can lead to long-term relationships and higher customer lifetime values.

 A final thought on these is not to limit yourself to a specific or streamlined offer.
 You can provide them with options relevant to their content, the overall account, the specific purchase or your store.
 So, if someone selects a gift option, you can press the person to buy one for themselves.

 Upselling performs differently based on different content and product categories.
 They respond well to personalization, especially given that most people want to open these emails to double-check the original purchase.

 The email receipt gives you a perfect place to interact with your customers.

 First and foremost, we recommend that you thank them for the purchase.
 You want to show that you appreciate them and will do your best to get the order to them.
 It’s the perfect place to remind them of your order fulfillment and shipping guarantees too.

 In many cases, it’s sales or a stronger relationship with a customer, but you might have a much more tangible need.
-Let’s say you’ve got some new products that are starting to sell, but you haven’t done a professional photo shoot for them.
-Or, you might have new colors but no new images beyond your standard shots.
+Let’s say you’ve got some new products that are starting to sell, but you haven’t done a professional photoshoot for them.
+Or, you might have new colours but no new images beyond your standard shots.

-The email receipt is a compelling place to ask your consumers to share their photos - especially if you ask them to share on social media and provide a branded hashtag so you can quickly find them.
-Requests like this usually come with some discount, but not always.
-You can also ask for feedback about the shopping or shipping experiences.
+The email receipt is a compelling place to ask your consumers to share their photos.
+Especially if you ask them to share on social media and provide a branded hashtag so you can quickly find them.
+Requests like this usually come with a discount, but not always.
+You can also ask for feedback about shopping or shipping experiences.
 Toss in a survey to see what customers want next.